phpstan/phpstan-doctrine/README.md

 		repositoryClass: MyApp\Doctrine\BetterEntityRepository
 ```

 You can opt in for more advanced analysis by providing the object manager from your own application.
-This will allow the correct entity `repositoryClass` to be inferred when accessing `$entityManager->getRepository()`:
+This will allow the correct entity `repositoryClass` to be inferred when accessing `$entityManager->getRepository()`.
+Also, it allows DQL validation when enabled:

 ```neon
 parameters: